palewire/open-source-news-analysis/README.md

 ## [`orgs.csv`](data/transformed/orgs.csv)

-A catalog of news organizations and their GitHub handles, categorized by organization type.
+A catalog of news organizations and their GitHub handles.

 | Column | Description |
 |--------|-------------|